-a.
-Updated indoor and outdoor design conditions for all spaces under occupied, 24-hour, and unoccupied conditions b.
-Provide a dew point analysis c.
-Updated ventilation rates, dehumidification, and pressurization criteria for all spaces under occupied, 24-hour, and unoccupied conditions d.
-Updated equipment capacities, weights, sizes, and power requirements e.
-A complete description of the air side and water side systems and the associated components including operating characteristics, ranges, and capacities, spaces served, and special features f.
-Descriptions of control strategy and sequence of operations for all spaces under occupied, 24-hour, and unoccupied conditions g.
-Updated fuel and utility requirements h.
-A P100 compliance statement i.
-A description of any deviation from the HVAC system as approved in the Final Concept submittal, in accordance with P100 a.
-Updated description of plumbing system, including domestic cold and hot water, sanitary and storm drainage, and irrigation systems b.
-Updated evaluation of alternate sources for reheating of domestic water (solar or heat recovery)
+- a.
+Updated indoor and outdoor design conditions for all spaces under occupied, 24-hour, and unoccupied conditions - b.
+Provide a dew point analysis - c.
+Updated ventilation rates, dehumidification, and pressurization criteria for all spaces under occupied, 24-hour, and unoccupied conditions - d.
+Updated equipment capacities, weights, sizes, and power requirements - e.
+A complete description of the air side and water side systems and the associated components including operating characteristics, ranges, and capacities, spaces served, and special features - f.
+Descriptions of control strategy and sequence of operations for all spaces under occupied, 24-hour, and unoccupied conditions - g.
+Updated fuel and utility requirements

+- h.
+A P100 compliance statement - A description of any deviation from the HVAC system as approved in the Final Concept submittal, in accordance with P100 - 5.
+Narrative: Plumbing - a.
+Updated description of plumbing system, including domestic cold and hot water, sanitary and storm drainage, and irrigation systems - b.
+Updated evaluation of alternate sources for reheating of domestic water (solar or heat recovery) - 6.
+Specifications - a.
+Draft of each specification section to be used on the project